eprouty/eric-mike-ai/trunk/CSP/README.txt

 Comparing the runtimes of just backtracking search using next in line dumb choosing of the variable to be assigned produces a significantly slower solution than with the introduction of the MRV and LCV heuristics.
 For our implementation the change in runtime was almost a 60% increase.
 On constraint04.dat it improved from ~3600 steps to only ~1400.

+Please see the contained traceBT, traceBTLCV, traceBTLCVMRV, and traceBTLCVMRVAC3 files for traces of the program running.